shubhamagarwal92/CA_2020/lab_material/README.md

 ## Task 3: Word embedding demo

 This exercise is introduced to give you a practical flavor of what was covered in the lectures.
 Follow the steps provided.
 We highly recommend to use conda for reproducibility.
-(If things break with installation, we won't be sure otherwise.)
+(If things break with the notebook, we won't be sure otherwise.)